Skip to Content

 Drive Park Loop Drive

 Take a drive along the Park Loop Drive in Acadia National Park.
-The 27-mile loop road through the park takes you past many of the park’s highlights, including many observation points, Thunder Hole, Jordan Pond, the top of Cadillac Mountain, and Sand Beach.
+The 27-mile loop road through the park takes you past many of the park’s highlights, including many observation points.

 The Park Loop Drive is a great introduction to the park and can help you decide how to spend the rest of your time here.
-Great options include spending some time at the top of Cadillac Mountain, the highest point on the East Coast, relaxing at Jordan Pond and grabbing a bite to eat at the Jordon Pond House, going for a swim at Sand Beach, and simply taking in the countless breathtaking views.
+One great option is to go to the top of Cadillac Mountain, the highest point on the East Coast,.
+You can also relax at Jordan Pond and grab a bite to eat at the Jordon Pond House.
+Another great idea is to go for a swim at Sand Beach.

 Road with ocean view in the distance on the park Loop Drive in Maine.